SafePalWallet/safepal-docs/docs/Connect-wallet/Web/ethereum.md

 You can refer a third-party base about Web3.0 login to support SafePal Wallet quickly,   such as:

 :::tip Note
-You can  use third-party libraries in conjunction with `window.safepal.ethereum`
+You can  use third-party libraries in conjunction with `window.safepalProvider`
 :::
   - library
     -  [web3js](https://www.npmjs.com/package/web3)